aws-samples/ecs-deep-learning-workshop/README.md

 The template will automatically bring you to the CloudFormation Dashboard and start the stack creation process in the specified region.
 The template sets up a VPC, IAM roles, S3 bucket, ECR container registry and an ECS cluster which is comprised of two EC2 instances with the Docker daemon running on each.
 In order to keep costs low in the workshop, the EC2 instances are [EC2 Spot instances](https://aws.amazon.com/ec2/spot/) deployed by [Spot Fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html).
 The idea is to provide a contained environment, so as not to interfere with any other provisioned resources in your account.
 If you are new to [CloudFormation](https://aws.amazon.com/cloudformation/), take the opportunity to review the [template](https://github.com/awslabs/ecs-deep-learning-workshop/blob/master/lab-1-setup/cfn-templates/ecs-deep-learning-workshop.yaml) during stack creation.

 **IMPORTANT**
-On the parameter selection page of launching your CloudFormation stack, make sure to choose the keypair that you created in step 1.
-If you don't see a keypair to select, check your region and try again.
+On the parameter selection page of launching your CloudFormation stack, make sure to choose the key pair that you created in step 1.
+If you don't see a key pair to select, check your region and try again.
 ![CloudFormation PARAMETERS](/images/cf-params.png)

 **Checkpoint**